BUU44590 Business Dissertation

 Prof. Gemma Donnelly-Cox

-Office Hours: Online, using Blackboard Collaborate, by appointment.
-Email to make an appointment
+Office Hours: Online, by appointment.
+Email to make appointment.

 Students are required to write a dissertation, typically in the range of 12,000 - 15,000 words.
 The dissertation should accomplish the following: